mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

 Introduction
 ============
 The objective of this section is to create a volume mesh using pyHyp.
+We previously used pyHyp to extrude our airfoil coordinates into a volume mesh.
+However, this time we will use it to extrude our surface mesh coordinates into a volume mesh.
 The surface mesh serves as the seed for hyperbolically marching the mesh to the farfield.
 Generating the volume mesh in this way is fast, repeatable, and results in a high-quality mesh.
 More details on pyHyp can be found in the :doc:`pyHyp documentation <pyhyp:index>` or in the code itself.